-The age we live in is now; but it will also end, yet another will come, and another, and another until we lose count.
-They all serve the purpose of bringing every soul that dies in the first Adam back into Jesus Christ from where all humanity was first created.
-The ages serve the purpose of bringing about perfect balances.
-"As in Adam all die, even so, in Christ all shall be made alive."
-In God's economy, He will not have the man of sin bringing to death more than the Man of righteousness bringing to life.
-They both are and will be 100% successes.
+The ages were crated by God to serve His purpose of bringing all things into perfect balance which is: "As in Adam ALL die, even so, in Christ ALL shall be made alive."
+In God's economy, He will not have the man of sin bringing to death more than the Man of righteousness brings to life.
+They both will be 100% successful in what they were sent to do: The first takes the life of all, while the Last balances everything by giving life to all.

-Whether one agrees or disagrees, there will be no benefit to argue the matter; for it is as the late George Hawtin said many years ago, "A theological argument is like a dog fight in a flower bed - the only things that ever get settled are the flowers."
+Whether one agrees or disagrees, there will be no benefit to argue the matter; for it is as the late George Hawtin said many years ago, "A theological argument is like a dog fight in a flower bed-the only things that ever get settled are the flowers."
 I will, however, express very briefly a couple of thoughts, hoping it will clarify some questions a number of our readers might have.

-We have heard it said, "It is God's will for all to accept His Son and be saved; but He knows many will choose otherwise and go where there is everlasting damnation with weeping and gnashing of teeth."
+We have heard it said by renowned religious leaders, that "It is God's will for all to accept His Son and be saved; but He knows many will choose otherwise and be cast into hell, the everlasting damnation with weeping, wailing, and gnashing of teeth."

-We agree, there is often weeping and gnashing of teeth when God's judgments are seen in the earth; but Jesus did not say it would be forever when he spoke of it.
-Moreover, the context of what Jesus said concerning those weeping and gnashing of teeth was after Jerusalem was destroyed in 70 A.D.
+When God's judgments are exacted upon people's lives, there is often weeping and gnashing of teeth; but Jesus did not say it would be forever.
+Moreover, the context of what Jesus said that day concerning those who would be judged was after Jerusalem would destroyed in 70 A.D.
 It was then that the Jews, the children of the kingdom, lost their inheritance and authority.
 Although they sorrowfully lost their places of prestige and power, Paul wrote that ALL Israel would be saved.
 He also said that the whole world would be reconciled and brought back into God (ref.
 Romans 11:15-36).

-Let us also keep in mind of the assuring promise of God's sovereign will: "God will have ALL men to be saved, and come to the knowledge of the truth."
+Let us also keep in mind the assuring promise of God's sovereign will: "GOD WILL have ALL men to be saved, and come to the knowledge of the truth."
 1 Timothy 2:4.
-And surely we know that He works ALL THINGS after the counsel of HIS OWN WILL.
+We should know that if He wills something, HE WILL bring it to pass?
+Paul thought so; for he wrote in one of his letters: He works ALL THINGS after the counsel of HIS OWN WILL.
 (Ephesians 1:10-11).